 - Wear sunscreen

-All of the public beaches that are monitored by the health unit have permanent signage installed in designated locations.
+Public beaches have permanent signage installed in designated locations.
 The permanent sign allows individuals to use their own judgment about whether or not it is safe to swim based on the current beach conditions.

 In addition red closure signs are posted when there are very high levels of bacteria that exist in the water, and it is unsafe to swim.
 They are also used if there are any physical or chemical hazards present at the beach.
 Individuals should not swim at beaches where this sign is posted.

-to view the most recent beach water sampling results and closures for public beaches in our region.
+Click here to view public beach closures in our region.

 Learn more about: